top of page

 When things aren’t getting better, it is important to get a qualified healthcare professional to assess you, whether it is your GP, a physiotherapist or a sports medicine physician.
 Just in case it isn’t what you thought it was.

 It is always worth trying simple treatment and rehab first, before seeking further interventions such as injections, shockwave therapy and surgery.
-Most of the time, the basics when done correctly can not only solve the issue but address some of the underlying causes that went with it.
+Most of the time the basics, when done correctly, can not only solve the issue but address some of the underlying causes that went with it.

-Injections with corticosteroid have more recently been shown to provide short-term benefit, but symptoms tend to be worse in the intermediate term and the long term effects are not yet known.
-Research has also shown that Platelet Rich Plasma (PRP) injections have been ineffective in the treatment of persistent lateral elbow tendinopathy.
 Another recent clinical trial compared the outcomes for surgery for chronic lateral elbow tendinopathy with ‘sham surgery’ and found that both groups improved and were no different to each other at follow up – suggesting it wasn’t what was done in surgery that helped, it was what they did afterwards during rehabilitation that mattered.
 Food for thought.

-Let me know if you have any questions.
-You’re also welcome to consult me online via video call for an assessment of your injury and a bespoke treatment plan.
+Need more help with your injury?
+You’re welcome to consult one of the team at SIP online via video call for an assessment of your injury and a tailored treatment plan.

 About the Author